Industrial Instrumentation Questions & Answers

 What is Thomson effect?

-When a pair of dissimilar metals is joined together, emf is induced at the junction of the metals.
 If temperature gradient exists along either / both of the metal, the junction emf may undergo an additional slight alteration called as Thomson effect.

 What is Thermocouple?

 It is one of the simplest and most commonly used methods of measuring process temperatures.

 The operation of a thermocouple is based upon Seebeck effect.
 The two dissimilar metals form an electric circuit and current flows as a result of the generated emf.

 What are the various types of Thermocouple junctions?